Randy Velarde: New York Yankees (1987–1995)

 Velarde became the Yankees utility player in 1990, playing second base, shortstop, third base and left field.
 Becoming the most shuffled player on the Yankee roster appeared to have a negative effect on Velarde's offense, as he batted .210 in 95 games.
-In spring training of 1991, he competed with Mike Blowers and Jim Leyritz for the position of third base, where he started in the May 1 game against the Oakland Athletics that saw Rickey Henderson broke Lou Brock's all-time stolen base record.
+In spring training of 1991, he competed with Mike Blowers and Jim Leyritz for the position of third base, where he started in the May 1 game against the Oakland Athletics in which Rickey Henderson broke Lou Brock's all-time stolen base record.
 In 1992, he established himself as the everyday shortstop for the organization.
 However, he was always considered a utility player and subsequently reverted to the role, his versatility being cited as his main asset in contrast to his unreliable defense and lack of slugging prowess.
 Despite this, Velarde ended up batting .301 and .279 in 1993 and strike-shortened 1994 seasons, respectively.

 In 1993, Velarde started games at shortstop, third base, left field and center field and in the following season, he became the second-longest tenured Yankee player behind team captain Don Mattingly.
 He became a free agent at the end of the season for the first time in his career and re-signed with the Yankees for a one-year, $350,000 contract plus incentives, even though he was given a higher offer by other teams.
 Velarde's willingness to play in any position and his loyalty to the team prompted his manager, Buck Showalter, to call him "the epitome of a team player."
 In 1995, his final season with the Yankees, Velarde spent most of his time playing second base and though his batting average during the regular season was .278, he batted a disappointing .176 during the postseason.
 He again became a free agent at the end of the season.